opsmop/opsmop/docs/source/setup.rst

 ----------------

 Versions of opsmop will be available in PyPi after the first release in 2019.

+The instructions above discuss running from source, which is useful if you are developing on the program.
+Once installed, everything will work the same way, except PYTHONPATH will not need to be set.

+You can of course also "chmod +x" any policy file to avoid having to specify the interpreter.

 Setup Problems or Questions?
 ----------------------------